 The entire material - objects and documentation - should be classified in the respective units of the scientific collection (museum objects) and the archive (supporting documentation in the technical files) in accordance with classification schemes intended, under exhaustive study, to the ultimate objective of their furthermost permissible integration.
-In view of the above, the PLI has originally used the type of basic inventory used by the Museum of "Arts et Traditions Populaires" (ATP) and the ICOM standards, adapted to the needs of a regional/decentralized museum for the material documentation and registration requirements.
+In view of the above, the BPF has originally used the type of basic inventory used by the Museum of "Arts et Traditions Populaires" (ATP) and the ICOM standards, adapted to the needs of a regional/decentralized museum for the material documentation and registration requirements.
 The classification scheme developed is currently as follows:

 LIST OF CATEGORIES